 Allowance & Pocket Money Calculator

 Not sure how much to give?
-Use our guide based on typical rates for allowance and chores in your country.
+Use our 2026 guide based on typical rates for allowance and chores in your region.

 Recommended Amount